Exactly solvable conformal field theories: Basics of 2d CFT

 For example, let us set $L_{-1}V_0=0$ in $\mathcal{V}_0$.
 The resulting quotient representation has a basis made of states $LV_0$ such that the creation operator $L\in\mathcal{L}$ does not involve $L_{-1}$.
 Let us sketch this basis up to the level $N=4$, for comparison with a Verma module \eqref{verma}:

-Similarly, if we set a level $N$ null vector to zero, the creation operators that do not involve $L_{-N}$ provide a basis of the resulting quotient representation.

-If $\mathcal{R}$ has several null vectors, we can define various quotient representations by setting some null vectors to zero.
-A \myindex{degenerate representation} is a representation that has at least 1 vanishing null vector.
-A degenerate representation is partly degenerate if it has some non-vanishing null vectors, and \myindex{fully degenerate} if all null vectors vanish.
-Partly degenerate representations play an important role in CFTs with extended chiral symmetries, such as conformal Toda theories \cite{fl07c}.
+If $\mathcal{R}$ has several singular vectors, we can define various quotient representations by setting some singular vectors to zero.
+A \myindex{degenerate representation} is a representation that has at least 1 vanishing singular vector.
+A degenerate representation is partly degenerate (= reducible) if it contains some non-vanishing singular vectors, and \myindex{fully degenerate} (= irreducible) if all singular vectors vanish.